Solar Eclipse Folklore, Myths, and Superstitions

 Many ancient people worried that an eclipse caused pregnancy issues such as blindness, cleft lips, and birthmarks.

-Modern baby blogs ask if pregnant woman should wear some sort of metal, such as a safety pin, to protect the baby.
+Modern baby blogs ask if pregnant women should wear some sort of metal, such as a safety pin, to protect the baby.

-Some say that the baby superstitions date from the Aztecs, who believed that a celestial beast was biting the Sun—and the same thing would happen to a baby if the pregnant mother watched.
+Some say that baby superstitions date from the Aztecs, who believed that a celestial beast was biting the Sun and that the same thing would happen to a baby if the pregnant mother watched.

 Of course, none of this is true!
 The only health warning is: Do not look at the Sun, as it can (and will) damage your retina.
-See how to safely view a solar eclipse.
+See how to view a solar eclipse safely.

 a partial solar eclipse in the sky